Sonalighode/SynthoSphere/README.md

 <h2>Post-synthesis:</h2>

+As a part of the post-synthesis, a netlist is created with ``` write_verilog -noattr netlist_file_name.v ```.
+The waveform, design requirements, and pictorial representation are obtained similarly as done for the pre-synthesis but with the netlist file generated.

 <h3>Waveforms:</h3>

 ![image](https://github.com/Sonalighode/SynthoSphere/assets/125658017/48b1427a-0516-4c8a-b667-b23c2041cedf)

 ![image](https://github.com/Sonalighode/SynthoSphere/assets/125658017/589ccecc-d225-4496-9bd5-a93ba36e9f39)

-The results of the post and pre-synthesis are coherent.
+The waveform results of the post and pre-synthesis are coherent.

-Design requirements:
+<h3>Design requirements:</h3>

 ![image](https://github.com/Sonalighode/SynthoSphere/assets/125658017/6e0c9689-89cd-4fb8-a74b-79a662ed807b)